yukai622/generating-variable-accuracy-battery-models/MatlabCodes/readme.md

 #### Deriving 2.5-level circuit equivalent battery model : run Assignment1.m

-The other accurate level model will be added soon.
+The other accurate levels model will be added soon.